 For polypropylene, the impact strength was 4.44 kJ/m², which decreased to 3.23kJ/m², 3.30kJ/m², and 3.30 kJ/m² for 0.5-inch, 1-inch, and 2-inch fibers with 3% carbon fiber.
-Overall, carbon fiber reinforcement improved impact strength for all polymers except PP; this is due to the good adhesion between the fiber and the PET matrix, allowing effective impact transfer from the matrix to the fiber.
-In the case of PP composites, low adhesion creates weak spots between the fiber and the matrix, resulting in a reduction in the performance of the PP composites compared to those with the PET matrix.
+Overall, carbon fiber reinforcement improved impact strength for all polymers except PP samples.
+This is due to the strong adhesion between the fiber and the high surface energy PET matrix, facilitating effective impact transfer from the matrix to the fiber.
+In contrast, the low adhesion observed in PP composites due to low adhesion between the fiber and the non-polar PP matrix, ultimately diminishing the performance of PP composites when compared to those utilizing the PET matrix.

 4.5 Heat Deflection Temperatures